 .
 (20)

-We estimated the removal rate for only the two primary harvesting fisheries, the commercial troll fishery and the Lynn Canal (District 115) commercial drift gillnet fishery, because the harvest in other marine fisheries (commercial purse seine and drift gillnet, and marine sport) was relatively minor (collectively accounting for an average of <3% of the return) and overlapped geographically with the troll fishery.
+We estimated the removal rate for only the two primary harvesting fisheries, the commercial troll fishery and the Lynn Canal drift gillnet fishery, because the harvest in other marine fisheries (commercial purse seine and drift gillnet, and marine sport) was relatively minor (collectively accounting for an average of <3% of the return) and overlapped geographically with the troll fishery.
 The removal rate by the troll fishery was assumed to be equal to its exploitation rate because it was the first fishery encountered by returning fish and therefore had access to the entire returning adult population.
-The removal rate by the drift gillnet fishery in Lynn Canal was calculated by dividing the estimated harvest of Berners River coho salmon in that fishery by the sum of the same harvest and the escapement estimate.
+The removal rate by the Lynn Canal drift gillnet fishery was calculated by dividing the estimated harvest of Berners River coho salmon in that fishery by the sum of the same harvest and the escapement estimate.

 Spawner-Recruit Analysis

-We conducted spawner-recruit analysis using total escapement estimates for the 1989–2010 brood years and total adult return estimates during 1992–2014, apportioned to individual brood years.
+We conducted spawner-recruit analysis using total escapement estimates, based on adjust survey estimates, for the 1989–2010 brood years and total adult return estimates during 1992–2014, apportioned to individual brood years.
 The age composition estimate from a target sample of age-.1 adults in the spawning escapement was used to estimate production by brood year.
 Adult ages rather than smolt ages were used because adults sampled in the main spawning area were presumed to better reflect the age composition of the population than smolts captured from a mix of capture locations in the lower system, including some smolts leaving specific off-channel rearing ponds.

 In order to remove variation in marine survival, which was assumed to be density independent (therefore adding non-useful noise to the predictive relationship between spawners and adult recruits), we adjusted adult returns to reflect a constant average marine survival rate.
 This was accomplished by dividing estimated total adult production in a particular return year by the corresponding estimated smolt–adult survival rate for that return year, and multiplying the result by the long-term (1990–2014) average survival rate.
 It is possible that low escapements tend to produce larger smolts that survive better in the ocean and that marine survival is related to some extent to the density of smolts entering the ocean.
 However, the territorial nature of coho salmon and the fact that most density dependent population adjustment appears to occur in the first summer in freshwater (Crone and Bond 1976) suggests that density effects on smolt size are not great, and also the density of smolts emerging from small, dispersed systems typical of coho salmon may not be high enough or vary enough to have any substantial effect on marine survival.
 In addition, there appears to be no consistent relationship between smolt size and survival (Holtby et al. 1990).